 The notice shall inform the Committee Member of the date, time and location of the hearing, which shall take place not less than ten (10) days after the notice is issued, and which shall be rescheduled by the Tribal Council of the Committee Member submits a written request for a postponement at least 24 hours prior to the scheduled hearing.
 In no event shall the new hearing date be more than thirty (30) days after the date of the hearing originally scheduled by the Tribal Council.

 The Tribal Council shall issue a written notice of its decision regarding the removal of the Committee Member within ten (10) days after (1) the matter has been heard, or (2) the scheduled hearing date if the Committee Member does not appear or timely request the hearing be rescheduled.
-The notice shall explain the Tribal Council’s decision and notify the Committee Member of his or her right to appeal the decision to the General council by written request submitted within ten (10) days of his or her receipt of the Tribal Council’s decision.
+The notice shall explain the Tribal Council’s decision and notify the Committee Member of his or her right to appeal the decision to the General Community Council by written request submitted within ten (10) days of his or her receipt of the Tribal Council’s decision.

-If the Committee Member timely requests an appeal, the matter will be placed on the agenda and heard at the next General Council meeting at which there is a quorum present.
-The decision of the General Council shall be final and not subject to further appeal.
+If the Committee Member timely requests an appeal, the matter will be placed on the agenda and heard at the next General Community Council meeting at which there is a quorum present.
+The decision of the General Community Council shall be final and not subject to further appeal.

 Vacancy.
 Any vacancy on the Board created by the death, resignation or removal of any Committee Member, or by any other cause, may be filled by the Tribal Council, provided that the person appointed to fill the vacancy satisfies all the requirements set forth in section III.C above.

 By-Laws.
-The responsibilities of each Committee Member shall be defined in By-Laws to be established by the Board and presented to Tribal Council within ninety (90) days following approval of this Ordinance.
-The By-Laws shall also set forth basic requirements regarding the scheduling and conduct of meetings of the Housing Department and actions of the Board.
+The responsibilities of each Committee Member shall be defined in By-Laws to be drafted by the Committee and presented to Tribal Council for approval within ninety (90) days following adoption of this Ordinance.
+The By-Laws shall also set forth basic requirements regarding the scheduling and conduct of meetings of the Housing Department and actions of the Committee.

 Compensation.
 Each Committee Member may receive such compensation for the fulfillment of his or her duties as provided in the Tribe’s approved annual operating budgets.

 Ethics & Conduct.
-Within ninety (90) days following adoption of this Ordinance, the Board shall establish an Ethics and Conduct Policy.
+Within ninety (90) days following adoption of this Ordinance, the Committee shall establish an Ethics and Conduct Policy.
 All Committee Members and staff shall be bound to comply with standards of conduct set forth in that Policy, as well as the provisions of any other Housing Department policies and procedures governing conduct of Committee Members and staff.

 IV.
 POWERS AND LIMITATIONS